How Immigrants Can Create Their First Budget in the United States (Step-by-Step)

 Step Three: Estimate Your Variable Monthly Expenses

-Work through the following categories:
+Work through these categories:

 Groceries.
-Add up all grocery store purchases over the past two to three months and calculate a monthly average.
+Add up all grocery store purchases and calculate a monthly average.

 Medical.
 Copayments, prescriptions, and over-the-counter medications.
-Use an average if these vary.

 Child-related expenses.
 Childcare, school supplies, activities, and clothing for children if applicable.